-Figure 8. (a) Observation versus model for the distance H between the bottom of rocks and the ice surface for the data measured on June $3^{\rm rd}$ 2021 (see fig. 3).
+Figure 8. (a) Observation versus model for the distance H between the bottom of rocks and the ice surface for the data measured on 3 June 2021 (see Fig. 3).
 The data are represented in red if a table is observed (H > 0) and in blue otherwise.
-The solid black line has a slope 1 and the dotted lines correspond to the ablated ice thickness $H{\rm ice}$ since the melting of the snow layer (see the supplementary material). (b) Diagram of the ability for a rock to form a table as a function of its typical width $d{\rm eff}$ and the ratio $\langle Q{\rm H}^{\rm i} + Q{\rm E}^{\rm i} \rangle / \langle Q{\rm SW}^{\rm i} \rangle$.
-The solid lines corresponds, for three values of the aspect ratio β to the delimitation predicted by the model with averaged meteorological data, between a rock forming a table and a rock sinking into the ice surface.
-The small circles correspond to the data of (a) with the same color code.
-The larger circles correspond to rocks 1-4. (c) Distribution of the aspect ratio β of the rocks close to the transition between the two regimes (|H| < 0.2 m).
-The vertical dashed lines correspond to the limits plotted in fig. b. with the same color code.
+The solid black line has a slope of 1, and the dotted lines correspond to the ablated ice thickness H{ice} since the melting of the snow layer (see the Supplement). (b) Diagram of the ability of a rock to form a table as a function of its typical width d{eff} and the ratio $\langle Q_H^i + Q_E^i \rangle / \langle Q{SW}^i \rangle$.
+The solid lines correspond, for three values of the aspect ratio β , to the delimitation predicted by the model with averaged meteorological data, between a rock forming a table and a rock sinking into the ice surface.
+The small circles correspond to the data of (a) with the same colour code.
+The larger circles correspond to rocks 1-4. (c) Distribution of the aspect ratio β of the rocks close to the transition between the two regimes ($|H| < 0.2 \,\mathrm{m}$).
+The vertical dashed lines correspond to the limits plotted in (b) with the same colour code.